 “In Other Words”…

-I was reading ‘In other words’ by Jhumpa Lahiri, one of my favourite writers.
-I wish I could read it in Italian but I read the english translation and the feeling was indescribable!
+I was reading ‘In other words’ by Jhumpa Lahiri, one of my favorite writers.
+I wish I could read it in Italian but I read the English translation, and the feeling was indescribable!
 At many places, it felt as if I was reading my own diary!
-There is no question of comparision as she is a great writer and I am not even a published writer; the amount and the scale of work is worlds apart.
-What I want to convey is ‘Antar-yatra’, the inner Journey of a writer.
-I try to write in English and I am not even a native speaker!
+There is no question of comparison as she is a great writer and I am not even a published writer; the amount and the scale of work are worlds apart.
+What I want to convey is ‘Antar-yatra,’ the inner Journey of a writer.
+I try to write in English, and I am not even a native speaker!
 And Hindi is the language with which I grew up because of my mom, who not only introduced me to many great writers in the language but also encouraged me to explore more and more.
-She had a great collection of Hindi literature and she even subscribed to a famous magazine (Dharm Yug)at that time for us.
+She had a great collection of Hindi literature, and she even subscribed to a famous magazine (Dharm Yug)at that time for us.
 Finally Gujarati, my mother tongue, which I read solely during my school days.
 Most of my early poems(published and unpublished on this blog) are written in Gujarati.

 At the time when I started writing this blog, due to my profession I was continuously conversing in all three languages simultaneously and inside I was feeling insecure of losing my voice, my own language.
-When I had just started, I could’nt write even a single sentence in one pure language, struggling for the appropriate words, perfect words.
+When I had just started, I couldn’t write even a single sentence in one pure language, struggling for the appropriate words, perfect words.
 More often than not, I left many poems or stories half written or avoided writing.
-I thought I would never be able to write with the fluency I had acquired in Gujarati language, earlier.
-Though Jhumpa Lahiri started writing consciously and courageously in Italian language, for me it was a struggle to find which language to call mine.
+I thought I would never be able to create with the fluency I had acquired in Gujarati language, earlier.
+Though Jhumpa Lahiri started writing consciously and courageously in the Italian language, for me, it was a struggle to find which language to call mine.

-One more realisation I had during these years; it is not important to be sensational, dramatic, spectacular or shocking in presenting your literary work.
-What touches your heart, penetrates you deeply is more subtle, day to day simple revelations that life has to make, your daily triumphs and heartbreaks, moments of solitude and loneliness, a sudden flow of joy or may be a sense of failure.
-What we live, breath, eat, sleep, cry, laugh becomes a great poetry.
+One more realization I had during these years; it is not essential to be sensational, dramatic, spectacular or shocking in presenting your literary work.
+What touches your heart, penetrates you genuinely is more subtle, day to day simple revelations that life has to make, your daily triumphs and heartbreaks, moments of solitude and loneliness, a sudden flow of joy or maybe a sense of failure.
+What we live, breath, eat, sleep, cry, laugh becomes excellent poetry.

-Thanks for being there in my journey,…keep flying with me.
+Thanks for being there on my journey,…keep flying with me.